DevExpress-Examples/out-of-maintenance-friendly-url-sample/Readme.md

 End Sub
 ```
 #### Important note
-The new User-Friendly URLs feature are based on the standard routing mechanism using [query string](https://en.wikipedia.org/wiki/Query_string) and [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
+The new User-Friendly URLs feature is based on the standard routing mechanism using [query string](https://en.wikipedia.org/wiki/Query_string) and [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
 It allows getting full page content via one request and gives us some significant improvements.
 For example, you will be able to achieve the functionality described in the [How to open a View specified in an external link after logging in to a Web application with the security system enabled?](https://isc.devexpress.com/Thread/WorkplaceDetails/B222208) ticket without any customization.

 ## Routing customizations